DesktopECHO/kWSL/README.md

 - Rolled back and held xRDP until the current update is better-behaved (xrdp-chansrv high CPU %)
 - Current versions of Chrome or Firefox do not work in WSL1; Mozilla Seamonkey is included as the 'officical' stable/maintaned browser
 - Installed image consumes less than 2GB of disk
-- Symlinked Windows fonts in Linux which make for a very nice looking XFCE4 session using Segoe UI and Consolas
+- KDE uses the Breeze-Dark theme and Windows fonts (Segoe UI / Consolas) for an attractive UI
-- Password-saving for RDP connection uses Windows credential store
+- Passwords saved for RDP connection use Windows credential store